-- Must be able to swim.

-- This is a restricted numbers course and attendance and behaviour records from the previous year will be a large consideration when selecting students for the course.

-- HOD discretion.
+- This is a restricted numbers course and attendance and behaviour records from the previous year will be a large consideration when selecting students for the course. - HOD discretion. - Has proven levels of self-management skills both in and out of the classroom.